 “While you weren’t looking, Richmond got cool.” – Frommer’s

 Richmond is a food and beer destination.
 With over 20 breweries and a growing list of nationally acclaimed restaurants, there’s no doubt why Food and Wine Magazine touted Richmond as a “Culinary Powerhouse”.
 The growth of the tourism industry in Richmond is bringing Richmond’s “coolness” to a national stage.

 Historic Sites & Landmarks

-From historic theater venues that have been restored to their orginal beauty to new, state-of-the-art facilities, the city offers some of the best entertainment facilities in the country.
-These venues are able to book top talent throughout the year and the variety, from classical to underground, is what makes RVA a live entertainment hub.
+From historic theater venues that have been restored to their original beauty to new, state-of-the-art facilities, the city offers some of the best entertainment facilities in the country.
+These venues are able to book top talent throughout the year and the variety, from classical to underground, makes RVA a live entertainment hub.
 Discover more.